graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: The steps in {CollectFields()} evaluating the `@skip` and `@include` directives may be applied in either order since they apply commutatively.

+### Field Plan Generation

+In the second step, the original grouped field set is converted into a field plan via analysis of the Field Details.

+A Field Plan record is a structure containing:

+- {groupedFieldSet}: the grouped field set for the current result.
+- {newGroupedFieldSets}: an unordered map containing additional grouped field sets for related to previously encountered Defer Usage records.
+The map is keyed by the unique set of Defer Usage records to which these new grouped field sets belong.
+(See below for an explanation of why these additional grouped field sets may be required.)
+- {newDeferUsages}: a list of Defer Usages records newly encountered when processing these fields, i.e. directly enclosing them.
+- {newGroupedFieldSetsRequiringDeferral}: a map containing additional grouped field sets for new incremental results relating to the newly encountered deferred fragments.
+The map is keyed by the set of Defer Usage records to which these new grouped field sets belong.

+Additional grouped field sets are constructed carefully so as to ensure that each field is executed exactly once and so that fields are grouped according to the set of deferred fragments that include them.

+Deferred grouped field sets do not always require initiating deferral.
+For example, when a parent field is deferred by multiple fragments, deferral is initiated on the parent field.
+New grouped field sets for child fields will be created if the child fields are not all present in all of the deferred fragments, but these new grouped field sets, while representing deferred fields, do not require additional deferral.
+The produced field plan will also retain this information.

+BuildFieldPlan(groupedFieldSet, parentDeferUsages, knownDeferUsages):

+- If {parentDeferUsages} is not provided, initialize it to the empty set.
+- If {knownDeferUsages} is not provided, initialize it to the empty set.
+- Initialize {originalGroupedFieldSet} to an empty ordered map.
+- Initialize {newDeferUsages} to the empty set.
+- Initialize {newGroupedFieldSets} to an empty unordered map.
+- Initialize {newGroupedFieldSetsRequiringDeferral} to an empty unordered map.
+- For each {responseKey} and {groupForResponseKey} of {groupedFieldSet}:
+  - Let {deferUsageSet} and {keyNewDeferUsages} be the result of {GetDeferUsageSet(groupForResponseKey, parentDeferUsages, knownDeferUsages)}.
+  - Append all items in {keyNewDeferUsages} to {newDeferUsages}.
+  - If {IsSameSet(deferUsageSet, parentDeferUsages)} is {true}:
+    - Let {groupedFieldSet} be {originalGroupedFieldSet}.
+  - Otherwise:
+    - Let {groupedFieldSets} be {newGroupedFieldSetsRequiringDeferral} if {ShouldInitiateDefer(deferUsageSet, parentDeferUsages)} is {true}, otherwise let it be {newGroupedFieldSets}:
+    - For each {key} in {groupedFieldSets}:
+      - If {IsSameSet(key, deferUsageSet)} is {true}:
+        - Let {groupedFieldSet} be the map in {groupedFieldSets} for {key}.
+    - If {groupedFieldSet} is not defined:
+      - Initialize {groupedFieldSet} to an empty ordered map.
+      - Set the entry for {deferUsageSet} in {groupedFieldSets} to {groupedFieldSet}.
+  - Set the entry for {responseKey} in {originalGroupedFieldSet} to {groupForResponseKey}.
+- Let {fieldPlan} be a new Field Plan record created from {originalGroupedFieldSet}, {newGroupedFieldSets}, {newDeferUsages}, and {newGroupedFieldSetsRequiringDeferral}.
+- Return {fieldPlan}.

+GetDeferUsageSet(fieldDetailsList, parentDeferUsages, knownDeferUsages):

+- Initialize {newDeferUsages} to the empty set.
+- Initialize {deferUsageSet} to the empty set.
+- Let {inInitialResult} be {false}.
+- Let {inParentResult} be {false}.
+- For each {fieldDetails} in {fieldDetailsList}:
+  - Let {deferUsage} be the corresponding entry on {fieldDetails}.
+  - If {deferUsage} is not defined:
+    - Let {inInitialResult} be {true}.
+    - Continue to the next {fieldDetails} in {fieldDetailsList}.
+  - Otherwise, if {deferUsage} is in {parentDeferUsages}:
+    - Let {inParentResult} be {true}.
+  - Add {deferUsage} to {deferUsageSet}.
+  - If {deferUsage} is not in {knownDeferUsages}:
+    - Add {deferUsage} to {newDeferUsages}.
+- If {inInitialResult} is true, reset {deferUsageSet} to the empty set;
+  otherwise, if {inParentResult} is {true}, let {deferUsageSet} be the result of {FilterDeferUsages(deferUsageSet)}.
+- Return {deferUsageSet} and {newDeferUsages}.

+FilterDeferUsages(deferUsages, parentDeferUsages):

+- Initialize {filteredDeferUsages} to the empty set.
+- For each {deferUsage} in {deferUsages}:
+  - If {deferUsage} is in {parentDeferUsages}:
+    - Add {deferUsage} to {filteredDeferUsages}.
+- Return {filteredDeferUsages}.

+ShouldInitiateDefer(deferUsageSet, parentDeferUsageSet):

+- For each {deferUsage} in {deferUsageSet}:
+  - If {parentDeferUsageSet} does not contain {deferUsage}:
+    - Return {true}.
+- Return {false}.

+IsSameSet(setA, setB):

+- If the size of setA is not equal to the size of setB:
+  - Return {false}.
+- For each {item} in {setA}:
+  - If {setB} does not contain {item}:
+    - Return {false}.
+- Return {true}.

 ### Processing Incremental Digests

 An Incremental Digest is a structure containing: